SeyideHunyinbo/GTX_2021_Geothermal_Datathon/README.md

 The well data such as well logs, formation tops, production and drilling data are gathered for two basins; one in US and the other in Canada.
 The steps involved in solving the problem include the following:

-* `Data Exploration`: Perform data wrangling anf exploratory data analysis
+* `Data Exploration`: Perform data wrangling and exploratory data analysis

 * `Feature Selection and Engineering`: Determine which attributes are suitable for developing accurate models.
 Are there new features that need to be derived from the existing one to improve our model performance?